-TAX ADMINISTRATION BILL
+TAX ADMINISTRATION ACT

-The Tax Administration Bill has been tabled in Parliament and is awaiting the signature of the President and final promulgation.
-Amongst other things this will consolidate all administration provisons of the acts administered by SARS, except for Customs Duty, into a single administration act.
+The Tax Administration Act was promulgated on 4 July 2012 and is effective from 1 October 2012.
+This act consolidates all adminstration provisions of the various acts administered by SARS, except for Customs Duty, into a single administration act.

-VOLUNTARY DISCLOSURE PROGRAMME
+VOLUNTARY DISCLOSURE

-The recent Voluntary Disclosure Programme in respect of defaults committed prior to 28 February 2010 ended on 31 October 2011.

-The new Tax Administration Bill, once promulgated, will introduce an ongoing Voluntary Disclosure Programme formalising pre and post audit notification voluntary disclosures.

-The new relief will only be in respect of additional tax and penalties but not interest.
+The new Tax Administration Act introduces an ongoing Voluntary Disclosure Programme formalising pre and post audit notification voluntary disclosures.
+The new relief will only be in respect of penalties (excluding late submission), additional tax and criminal prosecution but not interest and foreign exchange contraventions.

-UNDERSTATEMENT PENALTY TABLE
+UNDERSTATEMENT PENALTIES

-Behaviour Standard case Obstructive or repeat case Voluntary disclosure after audit notification Voluntary disclosure before audit notification Substantial understatement 25% 50% 5% 0% Reasonable care not taken in completing return 50% 75% 25% 0% No reasonable grounds for tax position 75% 100% 35% 0% Gross negligence 100% 125% 50% 5% Intentional tax evasion 150% 200% 75% 37%
+Behaviour Standard case Obstructive or repeat case Voluntary disclosure after audit notification Voluntary disclosure before audit notification Substantial understatement 25% 50% 5% 0% Reasonable care not taken in completing return 50% 75% 25% 0% No reasonable grounds for tax position 75% 100% 35% 0% Gross negligence 100% 125% 50% 5% Intentional tax evasion 150% 200% 75% 10%